 The essay portion of your college application gives admissions officers a deeper understanding of who you are and why you chose to apply to this school and program.

-Make sure your essay topic is up to par in authenticity, as it can make a lasting impression on admissions teams.
-It’s also key to make sure it follows the college requirements
+Make sure your essay topic is authentic, as it can make a lasting impression on admissions teams.
+It’s also key to make sure it follows the college requirements.